HWideman/iMessage-App-State-Management/README.md

 A UIPageViewController used to provide a navigation structure for the app's views.

 ## About the App This Was Designed for:
-EmojiInkMessenger was an app that allowed you to draw on a canvas using Emoji.
+EmojiInkMessenger was a completed app that allowed you to draw on a canvas using Emoji.
 Your drawings could then be saved as a sticker within the application and shared with friends via iMessages.
+The app didn't make it through Apple's review.

+This isn't a perfect solution, and I question my use of the UIPageViewController at this point, but feel free to use any code here for any purpose if you think it will help you out!